SuperOfficeDocs/superoffice-docs/user-guide/en/win-client/import/updating-rules-for-duplicate-handling.md

 5. Click the **Update** button.
 The **Handle duplicates** dialog for the selected data type opens.

 6. All available fields of the required data type for which you have defined field mappings are displayed under **When these fields match**.
-Check which field(s) must have identical contents in order for the record to be considered a duplicate.
+Check which field(s) must have identical contents for the record to be considered a duplicate.
 This is called an import key.

 7. Under **Do the following**, choose what to do if duplicates are detected during the import: